14 Top Resources for Mastering Daily English Conversation

 Moreover, you can complete the course within two hours and even get a certificate that you can add to your CV as proof of your English-speaking skills.

-So in short, if you want to use and speak the language well, you need to focus on the communicative aspects of it by picking up useful vocabulary and phrases to use in daily conversations.
+In short, if you want to use and speak the language well, you need to focus on the communicative aspects of it by picking up useful vocabulary and phrases to use in daily conversations.

 With daily practice, conversing in English will come naturally to you!